-Also referred to as residual sweetness (RS) sugar in the wine, by a natural end of the fermentation or through a targeted stopping (by cooling or by adding sulfur or alcohol).
+Also referred to as residual sweetness (RS) sugar in the wine, by a natural end of the fermentation or through a targeted stopping (by cooling or by addition of sulfur or alcohol).
 The residual sugar consists mainly of fructose (Fructose), because the glucose (Glucose) faster in alcohol and carbon dioxide and, to a lesser extent, non-fermentable sugars ( pentoses ).
-The remaining sugar content (dry to sweet) may be regulated by wine law on the optional label be specified.
-The phenomenon that the subjective perception of sweetness in wine, especially in the case of high acidity, can be relatively different from the actual analysis values, is below sweet described.
+The remaining sugar content (dry to sweet) may be regulated on a voluntary basis label be specified.
+The phenomenon that the subjective perception of sweetness in wine, especially with a high acid content, can be relatively different from the actual analysis values, is below sweet described.

 By residual sugar can be an unwanted bottle fermentation triggered or unwanted acetic acid and carbon dioxide be formed.
 This is done by previous filtration (Removal of yeasts) or pasteurization prevented.
 In a wine analysis, the residual sugar in g / l as reducing sugar determined.
 The wine regulated sweetening Wine is called residual sweetening.
-In contrast, the addition of sugar for the purpose of increasing the alcohol content is called enrich, The procedures for the determination of the residual sugar content are under sugar content cited.
+In contrast, the addition of sugar for the purpose of increasing the alcohol content is called enrich, The methods for determining the residual sugar content are under sugar content cited.
 For the other ingredients in wine, see total extract,

 Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,